 A quartz movement crafted by hand

 While the majority of the world's quartz movements are products of automatic assembly, Grand Seiko's 9F quartz movement, with its variety of complex functions, is assembled entirely by hand.
-Two expert craftsmen combine their individual talents to preserve the high quality standard of Grand Seiko – with one assembling and date indicator and the other in charge of the movement.
+Two expert craftsmen combine their individual talents to preserve the high quality standard of Grand Seiko – with one assembling the date indicator and the other in charge of the movement.